AoiWashi/Metacritic_score_analysis/README.md

 ## Motivation

-I have always enjoyed playing video games, and I regularly check game reviews before deciding what to play next.
-Over time, I noticed that different review platforms—such as **Metacritic**, **OpenCritic**, and **IGN**—often give different scores for the same game.
+As someone who follows video game reviews closely, I've always noticed that the same game can receive very different scores depending on where you look.
+Sometimes critics love a game while players dislike it — or the opposite.
 This made me curious:

-- Why do these differences happen?
-- Are some platforms consistently harsher or more generous?
-- Do critic and user reviews follow the same patterns?
+- Do critics and players judge games differently?

-Since I enjoy both gaming and data analysis, this project lets me combine these interests.
-Using multiple datasets allows me to compare rating systems more accurately and understand:

-- How critic and user scores differ
-- How review trends change over time
+- How have review patterns changed over the years?
-- Which platforms align or disagree the most

-This project is both personally interesting and academically valuable.
+This project is my attempt to answer these questions using real data.
+By combining multiple review platforms, I hope to better understand how games are rated and what these differences reveal about both the gaming community and the industry as a whole.

 ---